AnyChart/docs.anychart.com/Basic_Charts/Quadrant_Chart.md

 ## Overview

-Technically, a quadrant chart is a [scatter chart](Scatter_Plot/Overview) divided into four quarters (or quadrants) to make the visualization more readable.
+Technically, a quadrant chart is a [scatter chart](Scatter_Plot/Overview) divided into four quarters (quadrants) to make the visualization more readable.
 Like scatter charts, quadrant charts process data points as-is: sets of arguments from different series don't influence each other, and points are shown in the exact order they are set.
-This chart type is used when data can be categorized into quadrants – for example, in <a href="https://en.wikipedia.org/wiki/SWOT_analysis" target="_blank">SWOT-analysis</a>.
+This chart type is used when data can be categorized into quadrants – for example, in <a href="https://en.wikipedia.org/wiki/SWOT%5Fanalysis" target="_blank">SWOT-analysis</a>.

 In AnyChart, Quadrant charts are combined with [Marker](Marker_Chart), [Bubble](Bubble_Chart), and [Line](Line_Chart) series.